-The CDDLM Component Model [20] outlines the requirements for creating a deployment object responsible for the lifecycle of a deployed resource with focus on grid services.
+There exists a number of software architecture description languages which serve as the run-time configuration and deployment of component based software systems.
+The CDDLM Component Model [32], for example, outlines the requirements for creating a deployment object responsible for the lifecycle of a deployed resource with focus on grid services.
 Each deployment object is defined using the CDL language.
 The model also defines the rules for managing the interaction of objects with the CDDML deployment API.
 Though the type of deployment object is not suited to virtual machine management, the relationship between objects and the deployment API can be compared to our approach we have undertaken here, providing a semantic definition for the CDL language.
 However in our case the relationship between domain and syntactic models is performed at a higher level of abstraction, relying on OCL to provide behavioural constraints.
 Our specification is hence free of implementation specific concerns.

-The general approach to dynamic and automated provisioning may also be compared to the self-managing computing systems associated with autonomic computing research [12].
+The general approach to dynamic and automated provisioning may also be compared to the self-managing computing systems associated with autonomic computing research [14].
 While our approach to elasticity is explicit, in that providers define appropriate scaling rules based on an event condition action model, we have laid a foundation for further methods to be developed relying on predictive and autonomic mechanisms to anticipate future allocation changes and further minimise over-provisioning, providing monitoring channels and a rule based framework for the dynamic management of services.

-Finally it is important to examine current developments in production level Cloud environments, such as Amazon's EC2 offering.
+Finally it is important to examine current developments in production level Cloud environments, such as Amazon's EC2 offering [1].
 In particular, auto-scaling has been introduced by Amazon to allow allocated capacity to be automatically scaled according to conditions defined by a service provider.
 These conditions are defined based on observed resource utilisation, such as CPU utilisation, network activity or disk utilisation.
 Whilst the approach laid out in this paper can be used to define elasticity rules based on such metrics, this can prove limiting.
 With respect to the evaluation, the need to increase the cluster size cannot be identified through these metrics as we require an understanding of the scheduling process.
 The ability to describe and monitor application state is crucial if we wish to correctly anticipate demand.

 In addition, the focus of our paper has primarily been on Infrastructure-as-a-Service Clouds.
-Nevertheless it is still important to briefly discuss the relevance of this work with respect to Platform-as-a-Service (PaaS) clouds such as Windows Azure [4].
-PaaS clouds provide an additional level of abstraction over IaaS clouds, providing a runtime environment for the execution of application code and a set of additional software services, such as communication protocols, access control, persistence, etc. Windows Azure allows services to be described as distributed entities: clients can specify the interfaces exposed by services, communication end points, channels and roles (web or worker) and different hardware requirements may be allocated.
-However a need to control the management, distribution and lifecycle of multi-component systems still exists, though with the added benefit of application specific operations being more readily exposed to the infrastructure.
+Nevertheless it is still important to briefly discuss the relevance of this work with respect to Platform-as-a-Service (PaaS) Clouds such as Windows Azure [18].
+PaaS Clouds provide an additional level of abstraction over IaaS Clouds, providing a runtime environment for the execution of application code and a set of additional software services, such as communication protocols, access control, persistence, etc. Windows Azure allows services to be described as distributed entities: clients can specify the interfaces exposed by services, communication end points, channels and roles (web or worker) and different hardware requirements may be allocated.
+However a need to control the management, distribution and lifecycle of multicomponent systems still exists, though with the added benefit of application specific operations being more readily exposed to the infrastructure.
 How this is implemented will be tied to the specifics of the platform itself but we do believe there is potential to adapt many aspects of our approach to the platform specific interfaces and tools.